 Spain is unquestionably Macabeo's homeland, most obviously the northern regions.
 It is used in almost every wine district of Catalonia, particularly in sparkling Cava wines, and is the principal ingredient in white wines from Rioja, where the locals call it Viura.
 Southwards along the Mediterranean coast, Macabeo can be found in various areas, most notably Valencia, Yecla and Jumilla.
 In France (as Maccabeu) the variety is well respected but significantly less common, and limited almost exclusively to the southern parts of Languedoc-Roussillon.

-France has just a couple of thousand hectares of Macabeo (just one fifteenth that planted in Spain), almost all of which is in Roussillon.
+France has just a couple of thousand hectares of Macabeo (just one-fifteenth that planted in Spain), almost all of which is in Roussillon.
 The variety is used there in both sweet wines (white Banyuls and Maury) and rich dry wines (Corbieres and Minervois).
 It is not an overly aromatic grape and its relative neutrality makes it a good candidate for blending.
 When picked early, varietal Macabeo can show grapefruit flavors with pronounced acidity, but when picked later, the wines generally taste more of oak than anything else.

 Macabeo must is quite resistant to oxidation, in no small part due to its high levels of antioxidant resveratrol monomers (trans-piceid, cis-piceid, trans-resveratrol, and cis-resveratrol).
-This made it a traditionally popular option with winemakers in Rioja, where barrel ageing is relatively common and inevitably involves a certain amount of oxygen exposure.
+This made it a traditionally popular option with winemakers in Rioja, where barrel aging is relatively common and inevitably involves a certain amount of oxygen exposure.
 Rioja's red wines have traditionally permitted a certain amount of white wine to be used in red winemaking, and Macabeo (Viura) was an obvious choice here.

 Synonyms include: Viura, Maccabeo, Maccabeu.